 The Seton Hall University master's degree in social work* is a unique opportunity, and ranked as a Best School for Social Work by U.S. News & World Report.
 For students without a bachelor's degree in social work, the program is two years long, with the first year consisting of on-campus coursework.
 Students with a degree in social work go straight into the second year of the program — the Advanced Standing year — which consists of online courses and on-site fieldwork in the community.
 We also offer our students a number of opportunities to see their classroom lessons in action, such as participating in Social Work Day at the United Nations.
-And we offer the only graduate forensic social work program in the state of New Jersey, as well as a concentration in behavioral health.
+And, we offer the only graduate forensic social work program in the state of New Jersey, as well as a concentration in behavioral health.

 Our students finish this program ready to make a difference.
 They are prepared to work with individuals, families or groups in a variety of advanced-practice settings — including behavioral health, substance abuse, healthcare and forensic practice.
 With fieldwork and theoretical components, this program is open to both full- and part-time students.